Mass–energy equivalence

-In physics, mass–energy equivalence is the relationship between mass and energy in a system's rest frame, where the two quantities differ only by a multiplicative constant and the units of measurement.
-The principle is described by the physicist Albert Einstein's famous formula: $E = mc^2$.
+In physics, mass–energy equivalence is the relationship between mass and energy in a system's rest frame.
+The two differ only by a multiplicative constant and the units of measurement.
+The principle is described by the physicist Albert Einstein's formula: $E = mc^2$.
 In a reference frame where the system is moving, its relativistic energy and relativistic mass (instead of rest mass) obey the same formula.